ralfholly/flashme/README.md

 $ date --date "@1550826208" --utc
 Fri Feb 22 09:03:28 UTC 2019
 ```

+## Comments

+If a line in a deckfile starts with a pound character `#` the line is ignored.
+Comments are useful for disabling certain cards without having to delete them.

 `\n` character sequences within `<front>` or `<back>` will be replaced with line breaks.
 This way, your cards can span multiple lines.